 Development Cost Charges

 Development Cost Charges (DCCs) are monies that are collected from land developers by a municipality, to assist in financing the cost of upgrading or providing infrastructure services to support the new development.
-Imposed by bylaw pursuant to the Local Government Act, the charges are intended to facilitate development by providing a method to finance capital projects related to roads, drainage, sewers, water and parkland.
+Imposed by bylaw under the Local Government Act, the charges are intended to facilitate development by providing a method to finance capital projects related to roads, drainage, sewers, water and parkland.

-The District of Sooke undertook an update to its Development Costs Charges Bylaw from February 2021-June 2022.
+• June 13, 2022 – The District of Sooke undertook an update to its Development Costs Charges Bylaw from February 2021-June 2022.
 On June 13, 2022, DCC Bylaw No. 775, 2021 was adopted.

 Frequently Asked Questions